ChrstphrHll/npc_gen/students/Brannos Bellas.md

 year: 6
 guild: Fiesn
 partyID: 42
+tags:
+- Human
+- Barbarian
+- Protection
+- 6th
+- Fiesn
 ---
 # Brannos Bellas
 ---
 ### Description
 - 6th year Human Barbarian in Fiesn
-- wavy auburn hair that's parted to the left, Hazel eyes, and Dark Brown skin
+- wavy auburn hair that's parted to the left, Amber eyes, and Dark Brown skin
 - Is Progressive and Opportunistic, and has Balance as their ideal

 ### Organizations